moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

   and setup cloud based computing infrastructure for ENG 122 and to support other CoE computational courses.
-- Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan and 20+ Japanese students to the USA. [comment: did the fund cover the 20+ students from Japan? it sounds like it from this]
+- Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan that complimented 20+ Japanese students visiting the USA.
 - Co-taught a workshop on "Computational Thinking in the Engineering Curriculum" for UCD educators along with 6 other workshops.
+- Invited to lead round table at UCD assessment symposium.
 - Gave invited talk to UCD Education Department.
-- Invited to lead round table at UCD assessment symposium.

 Professional Achievements and Activities
 ----------------------------------------

-- Co-wrote published a journal article on SymPy which won the most cited PeerJ article in 2017 and already has more than 100 citations.[should you linke to this article?]
+- Co-wrote published a `journal article on SymPy`_ which won the most cited PeerJ article in 2017 and already has more than 100 citations.
 - Lead organizer of the International Cycling Safety Conference, Davis, CA Sept.
 20-23 2017.
-Attracted 170+ international attendees, local press coverage, presented two conference papers
+Attracted 170+ international attendees, attracted local press coverage, and two conference papers from my group were presented.
-- Published a journal article in JOSS on trajectory optimization eith [is this misspelled? don't know what it means] direct collocation.
+- Published a `journal article in JOSS`_ on trajectory optimization and parameter identification with direct collocation.
-- Awarded grants totaling $160k+.
+- Awarded grants totaling $160k for a variety of research and educational projects.
-- Served on organizing and scientific committee of the 2016 Bicycle and Motorcycle Dynamics conference and presented a paper on Optimal Bicycle Design.
+- Served on organizing and scientific committee of the 2016 Bicycle and Motorcycle Dynamics conference and presented a `paper on optimal vehicle design`_.
-- Gave invited lecture to Meijo University Engineering Department.
+- Gave invited lecture on my research to Meijo University's Engineering Department.

+.. _journal article on SymPy: https://doi.org/10.7717/peerj-cs.103
+.. _journal article in JOSS: https://doi.org/10.21105/joss.00300
+.. _paper on optimal vehicle design: https://doi.org/10.6084/m9.figshare.3806310.v1

 University and Public Service
 -----------------------------

-- Served on the MAE Undergraduate Committee and Website Committee.
+- Served on the MAE Undergraduate Committee and MAE Website Committee.
 - Developed Canvas based ABET assessments with the CoE for EME 185.
 - Gave a talk at the Sacramento Python Users Group.
+- Taught or facilitated 7 workshops that benefited the university and the public.
 - Developed and maintained numerous open source software packages for public use.
-  [I forget what years these were for...so the Software Carpentry class doesn't need to be in here?]

 Introduction
 ============